timghill/timghill.github.io/_pages/about.md

 I completed my BSc at the University of Waterloo in Co-operative Mathematical Physics with a focus on numerical modelling and data analysis through co-op work terms.

-Outside of research, I enjoy rock climbing, camping, hiking, and trail running.
-In the winter I'm probably on skis or thinking about skiing.
+Outside of research, I enjoy rock climbing, camping, hiking, trail running, canoeing, and anything else I can try!